tonydavis629/personal-site/src/data/about.md

 # Some history

-- Age 3: I learned to swim, which was the beginning of my
+- Age 3: I learned to swim, and I was on the swim team for like 10 years.

 - Age 6: I learned to tie my shoes after years of wearing velcro straps.

 - Age 12: I picked up the guitar and got really obsessed with it.
+I played a guitar solo at my middle school band recital.
 I still have a passion for music, but nowadays I play the [Gotar](https://www.starrlabs.com/product/gotar-2/).

-- Age
+- Age 14: I started on the wrestling team in sophomore year of high school.
+I made it to regionals by my senior year.

+- Age 15: I started on the cross country team in junior year.
+I got shin splints really bad all the time, but by the time I figured out how to run without shin splints I really enjoyed it.